 The alpha-amylase baking enzyme was majorly used in the bread making process, accounting for 62.5% of the global volume in 2014.
 The high adoption rate of these ingredients for dough improvement in whole grain and brown bread in developed economies of the U.S. and Germany is expected to have a favorable impact on the industry.

 The product finds applications in cookies & biscuits for hydrolyzing the gluten structure to such an extent that the dough loses its elasticity and induces smooth lamination which reduces shrinkage.
-On account of providing good texture features, alpha-amylase also finds use in the formulation of cakes, pies, pastries and donuts.
+On account of providing good texture features, alpha-amylase also finds use in the formulation of cakes, pies, pastries, and donuts.

 North America was the largest market, accounting for 27,799.7 tons in 2015.
-High prevalence of bread processors including Sara Lee Corporation, Private Label, and Nature’s Own is expected to have a substantial impact on industry.
-In addition, new product launches in the frozen bread segment in the U.S. and Canada is likely to increase the usage of the enzymes over the next eight years.
+High prevalence of bread processors including Sara Lee Corporation, Private Label, and Nature’s Own is expected to have a substantial impact on the industry.
+In addition, new product launches in the frozen bread segment in the U.S. and Canada are likely to increase the usage of the enzymes over the next eight years.

 Asia Pacific is projected to witness the fastest volume gains at a CAGR of 5.9% in light of increasing manufacturing practices in bakery products amidst the regulatory support for foreign investments along with increasing consumption of bread products at the domestic level.
 Also, the increasing number of new product launches including frozen Malabar Parathas in India is expected to open new applications further over the next eight years.

-Key industry participants include Novozymes A/S, DuPont, Royal DSM N.V., Puratos N.V. and AB Enzymes.
+Key industry participants include Novozymes A/S, DuPont, Royal DSM N.V., Puratos N.V., and AB Enzymes.
 High penetration of enzymes in the bakery industry along with easy access to equipment & consumables of Europe is expected to keep the manufacturers to establish their strategic business units in the vicinity.

 Get your queries resolved from an industry expert.